Reaction to the death of retired NBA superstar Kobe Bryant

 “A true gladiator in our life time.
 You will be forever in our memories, our childrens memories, and generations to come.” — rapper Wyclef Jean via Twitter

 “I’m at a loss for words. @kobebryant was a long-time friend, an inspiration and we shared our first ever commercial @espn together as professionals.
-I love you forever. #RIPMAMBA” — Retired NFL player Keyshawn Johnson
+I love you forever. #RIPMAMBA” — retired NFL player Keyshawn Johnson

 “Shocked by the death of @kobebryant, an exemplary athlete both on and off the basketball court.
 Our most heartfelt condolences to his family and loved ones.
 Rest in peace.” — FC Barcelona football club via Twitter

 “Kobe Bryant Rest in Peace.
-Unbelievable, unbelievably sad…” — NBA Hall of Famer Isiah Thomas via Twitter
+Unbelievable, unbelievably sad…” — Basketball Hall of Famer Isiah Thomas via Twitter

+“Kobe’s support for the WNBA and women’s basketball along with his passion for helping young girls and boys follow their dreams made him a true legend for our sport.
+We admired him not just as a legendary basketball player, but as a father, a youth coach, and a role model for future generations of athletes.” — WNBA Commissioner Cathy Engelbert in a statement

 “Kobe Bryant was a giant who inspired, amazed and thrilled people everywhere with his incomparable skill on the court — and awed us with his intellect and humility as a father, husband, creative genius, and ambassador for the game he loved.” — Eric Garcetti, Los Angeles mayor, via Twitter